-Mount Unscrew the lens base cover from the lens intend to use, and then hold the camera in the same manner as described in the preceding page Next introduce the lens to Lens Flange of the camera.
-Search the entrance of the thread at first by slightly turning the lens counter-clockwise and then screw it gently into the Lens Flange until you come to a stop.
-When reaching this point, force fraction of an inch farther so that the lens be firmly mounted.
-Do not attempt, however, to tighten the lens by holding any other part of the lens, but its base only - making use of the Focusing Lever.
+Mounting Unscrew the helicoid cover from the lens intend to use.
+Hold the camera and the lens in the same manner as described in the preceding page.
+Search the entrance of the thread at first by turning the lens counter-clockwise slightly and then screw it gently into the lens mount until you come to a stop.
+When reaching this point, force fraction of an inch further so that the lens be firmly mounted.
+Do not attempt, however, to tighten the lens by holding any other part of the lens, but its base only-making use of the Focusing Lever or the Lens Locking Ring (in the case of long focal length lenses).
+When mounting lenses of collapsible type the barrel should be pulled out and locked, and those having focusing levers should have it locked in the infinity catch.

-During the interchange, do not face the Lens Flange of the camera to strong light.
+During the interchange, do not face the lens mount of the camera to strong light.
 It is advisable to shield it immediately with your body or by some other means while the other lens is being prepared.